MicrosoftDocs/azure-docs/articles/data-catalog/data-catalog-tutorial-power-bi.md

 ms.author: maghan
 manager: kfile
 ms.service: data-catalog
-ms.topic: quickstart
+ms.topic: tutorial
 ms.date: 01/18/2018
-#Customer intent: As a user, I want to access my company's data all in one place so I can easily build reports or presentations from it.
+#Customer intent: As a user, I want to access my company's data all in one place so I can build a Power BI report.
 ---

 # Tutorial: Create a Power BI report from data in an Azure Data Catalog